Vegetables to plant in July: 10 crops to sow and grow this month

 As well as getting all your new veggies off to a good start, there's plenty of maintenance to do for those that have already reached their prime.

 - Don't forget to water your fruit and vegetable crops daily if the weather is warm.
 It's good to keep them continuously moist.
-If you've got a summer holiday coming up, our guide on watering plants while away on vacation – make a plan so you'll be better able to enjoy your holiday!
+And don't forget about watering plants while away on vacation – make a plan so you'll be better able to enjoy your holiday!